 Leadership Overview

-Community Behavioral Health has 7 executives leading key functions including strategy, finance, and operations.
+Community Behavioral Health has 5 executives leading key functions including strategy, finance, operations, medical affairs, and administration.

-Driven by a commitment to accessible care, Community Behavioral Health manages the delivery of vital behavioral health services for Medicaid recipients, impacting the well-being of Philadelphia County.
+Driven by a commitment to accessible care, Community Behavioral Health manages the delivery of behavioral health services for Medicaid recipients in Philadelphia County, impacting thousands of lives through its contracted services with the City of Philadelphia's Department of Behavioral Health and Intellectual disAbility Services.

-Driven by a commitment to accessible care, Community Behavioral Health manages the delivery of vital behavioral health services for Medicaid recipients, impacting the well-being of Philadelphia County.
+Driven by a commitment to accessible care, Community Behavioral Health manages the delivery of behavioral health services for Medicaid recipients in Philadelphia County, impacting thousands of lives through its contracted services with the City of Philadelphia's Department of Behavioral Health and Intellectual disAbility Services.

 Leadership Roles at Community Behavioral Health